 I am often asked which edible wild plant identification books I recommend.
 There isn’t a specific edible wild plant ID book available for the UK, so you are left with using wildflower plant ID guides instead.

-Most wild food books only give cursory plant ID specifics and generally not enough to ensure absolute certainty.
+Most wild food books only give cursory plant ID specifics and are generally not enough to ensure absolute certainty.

 Note: Commissions may be earned from the links below.

 This is a must-have book for all plant lovers.
-Rather than learning new plants one-at-a-time, it is possible to learn them by the hundreds, based on plant family patterns.
-The title sounds a bit heavy, but it is a stellar book that I can’t recommend highly enough… Read more.
+Rather than learning new plants one at a time, it is possible to learn them by the hundreds, based on plant family patterns.
+The title sounds a bit heavy, but it is a stellar book that I can’t recommend highly enough – Read more.

 One of the things about wild food is that you need to often ID a plant before it has flowered.
 This can cause a problem for beginners as they have to wait a full year after the plant has flowered to be able to ID it again.
 Normally you would ID a plant once it is in flower.
 With Vegetative Key to the British Flora, the aim of the authors is to “enable reliable identification at any stage of growth”.
-So depending on your skill level, you should be able to ID a plant pre-flowering which is when you generally want to eat it… Read more.
+So depending on your skill level, you should be able to ID a plant pre-flowering which is when you generally want to eat it – Read more.